jweir/delay/README.md

-# Delay a timeshifting buffer
+# DelayBuffer: a timeshifting buffer

-Delay was created in order to timeshift some streaming media from the East coast to the West as if it were playing live.
+DelayBuffer was created in order to timeshift streaming media from the East coast to the West as if it were playing live.

 It can be used for any []byte stream.